luciotorelli/nature-one/README.md

  * As a new user I would like to understand the business nature of the website on the very first section.
  * As a new or returning user I would like to easily access all existing pages within the website through the header.
  * As a customer ready to purchase I would like to quickly navigate to the order page.
- * As a hesitant customer I would like to have access to critical information such as shipping policy and product information.
+ * As a hesitant customer I would like to have access to critical information such as shipping policy and product information to make an informed decision.

 <br>